adibenc/idx-fundamental-analysis/README.md

 <img width="1912" alt="Screenshot 2024-07-20 at 00 13 59" src="https://github.com/user-attachments/assets/751f44b7-cd8f-4e4e-9f5d-3cf2fd8c77d2">

+## TODO

+1. Stored data to SQLlite database.
+2. Dashboard support using Streamlit.
+3. Sentiment Analysis using LLMs, will use OpenAI and Ollama.
+4. Time Series Forecasting using ETS, ARIMA, and Prophet.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.